vollmerm/racket-ga/README.md

 racket-ga
 =========

-This is a parallel genetic algorithm implementation in Racket Scheme.
+This is a parallel genetic algorithm implementation in [Racket Scheme](http://racket-lang.org/), using [Places](http://docs.racket-lang.org/reference/places.html) for parallelism.
 It is written in a functional style and uses elitism, inversion, and subpopulations.

 Usage
 -----